tamerfrombk/muka/README.md

 `muka` uses the Go standard library and build tools.

 By default, `muka` will recursively search the current working directory and list all duplicate files.
+To actually delete files, use the `-i` flag to interactively delete duplicates or `-f` to have `muka` delete them for you without intervention.

+__Note__: When a file has multiple duplicates, this `-f` option will always remove the multiple duplicates over the original.
+In the case of a file having a single duplicate, one of them is arbitrarily chosen to be removed.

+Please exercise caution when deleting your files; once a file is deleted, there is no _easy_ way of getting it back.

-To review the full help menu, use the `-h` or `--help` flags.
+To review the full help menu for `muka`, use the `-h` or `--help` flags.

 ### Examples